PRATAP-KUMAR/ubuntu-gdm-set-background/README.md

 # ubuntu-gdm-set-background

-Set Background for Ubuntu's (Gnome's GDM) lock/login screen!
+Set Background for Ubuntu's (Gnome's GDM) login screen!

 Beyond eyecandy, this is useful for privacy: where your personal desktop background isn't revealed to those around who don't have your password.